 This unique artwork that consists of two pieces of mammoth ivory is 7 inches tall and 7 inches (175mm) wide.
-It is for sale.
+It has been sold.
+I can gladly create a new carving for you.
 Please contact me for the price and shipping information.

 This beautiful artwork uses two fragments of mammoth tusk shows a group of saber tooth cubs playing together.
 Both fragments used to be an outer layer of the tusk and it was a big one.
 The ivory has most unique coloration owing it to deep mineralization of the surface.
 Both pieces are wonderful specimens of the mighty Ice Age creature and carvings are enhancing the natural beauty of the material.
 The entire artwork is 9.5 inches (240mm) tall and 4.5 inches wide (112mm).

-This mammoth ivory carving is for sale.
+This mammoth ivory carving has been sold.
+I can gladly create a new carving for you.
 Please contact me for the price and shipping information.